Stianlyng/Firefox-Micro/README.md

     - toolkit.legacyUserProfileCustomizations.stylesheets

-3. Go to your Firefox profile(Easier, go to: about:profile in urlbar, and click open root folder on the top of the page):
+3. Go to your Firefox profile(about:profile in urlbar, and click open root folder on the top of the page):
     - If you're on Linux: `$HOME/.mozilla/firefox/XXXXXXX.default-release/`
     - If you're on Windows: `C:\Users\<USERNAME>\AppData\Roaming\Mozilla\Firefox\Profiles\XXXXXXX.default-XXXXXX`
     - If you're on MacOS: `Users/<USERNAME>/Library/Application Support/Firefox/Profiles/XXXXXXX.default-XXXXXXX`